USF-Net: A Unified Spatiotemporal Fusion Network for Ground-Based Remote Sensing Cloud Image Sequence Extrapolation: Abstract

 \section{Abstract}

-Ground-based remote sensing cloud image sequence extrapolation is a key research area in the development of photovoltaic power systems.
-However, existing approaches exhibit several limitations: (1) they primarily rely on static kernels to augment feature information, lacking adaptive mechanisms to extract features at varying resolutions dynamically; (2) temporal guidance is insufficient, leading to suboptimal modeling of long-range spatiotemporal dependencies; and (3) the quadratic computational cost of attention mechanisms is often overlooked, limiting efficiency in practical deployment.
-To address these challenges, we propose USF-Net, a Unified Spatiotemporal Fusion Network that integrates adaptive large-kernel convolutions and a low-complexity attention mechanism, combining temporal flow information within an encoder-decoder framework.
-Specifically, the encoder employs three basic layers to extract features.
-Followed by the unified spatiotemporal module, which comprises: (1) a spatial information branch equipped with a spatial selection module that dynamically captures multi-scale contextual information, and (2) a temporal information branch featuring a temporal agent attention module that effectively models long-range temporal dependencies while maintaining computational efficiency.
-In addition, a dynamic spatiotemporal module with a temporal guidance module is introduced to enable unified modeling of temporally guided spatiotemporal dependencies.
-On the decoder side, a dynamic update module is employed to address the common “ghosting effect.”
-It utilizes the initial temporal state as an attention operator to preserve critical motion signatures.
-As a key contribution, we also introduce and release the \textit{ASI-Cloud Image Sequence (ASI-CIS) dataset}, a new large-scale, high-resolution benchmark designed to address the critical limitations of existing public datasets.
-Extensive experiments on ASI-CIS demonstrate that USF-Net significantly outperforms state-of-the-art methods, establishing a superior balance between prediction accuracy and computational efficiency for ground-based cloud extrapolation.
-The dataset and source code will be available at https://github.com/she1110/ASI-CIS.
+{Accurate extrapolation of ground-based cloud imagery is foundational to the stability of photovoltaic (PV) power generation systems.
+However, current methods rely on static kernels that neglect multi-scale cloud dynamics and lack robust temporal guidance for long-range dependency modeling.
+Moreover, the quadratic computational cost of standard attention mechanisms impedes real-time deployment.
+To bridge these gaps, we propose the Unified Spatiotemporal Fusion Network (USF-Net), which integrates adaptive large-kernel convolutions with a low-complexity attention mechanism.
+Specifically, USF-Net incorporates a unified spatiotemporal module (USTM), which comprises a spatial information branch equipped with a spatial selection module (SSM) for dynamic multi-scale context extraction and a temporal information branch featuring a temporal agent attention module (TAM).
+The TAM efficiently models long-range temporal dependencies, circumventing the computational bottlenecks of traditional attention.
+In the decoder, a dynamic update module (DUM) leverages initial temporal states to preserve motion signatures, thereby mitigating ghosting effects.
+Crucially, we introduce the \textit{ASI-Cloud Image Sequence (ASI-CIS) dataset}, a large-scale, high-resolution benchmark designed to address current data limitations.
+Extensive experiments on ASI-CIS demonstrate that USF-Net establishes a new state-of-the-art, offering a superior trade-off between prediction accuracy and computational efficiency for ground-based cloud forecasting.
+The dataset and source code will be available at https://github.com/she1110/ASI-CIS.}